Kapsulon/UserGroup/Workshop/Introduction/README.md

 Now, no more errors should appear in the console.

+If you tried to touch the part with your character, you should see that the part moved a little bit.
+This is because by default, parts are not **Anchored**.
+Anchored parts cannot move or be affected by physics, basically physics is disabled for them.

+By clicking on the part in the Explorer, you can see the **Anchored** property in the **Properties** window.
+Toggling it to make the part anchored.

 ## 5.2.
 Kill Brick

 Now, we will create a script that kills the player when they touch the part :skull:.